15+ Surprising Agile Statistics: Everything You Need To Know About Agile Management

 - Around 88% of foreign employees and professionals believe that Agile improves their quality of life.

 - Just 27% of manufacturing firms rely entirely on Agile.

 - Generally, 9% of Agile projects fail.

-- Minimum 71% of United States businesses are now using Agile.
+- A minimum of 71% of United States businesses are now using Agile.

 - This is why Agile projects are almost 1.5 times more successful than waterfall projects.

 - The most well-known Agile framework is Scrum, which is used by 61% of respondents from 76 different Countries.

 - 53% of the agile methodology marketing teams are more likely to follow hybrid methods.